byui-cse/cse450-course/source/module-02/major.md

 ## Overview

-After a few more meetings with the executive team, the head of the data science division has assigned your team to answer the following issues:
+After a few more meetings with the executive team, the head of the data science division has assigned your team to address the following issues:

 1. Is there a pay gap based on gender and/or race for similar positions and experience levels?